WarioWare, Inc.: Mega Party Games!

-WarioWare, Inc.: Mega Party Game$! is a party video game for the GameCube.
-A remake of WarioWare, Inc.: Mega Microgames!, and the second installment in the WarioWare series.
-The game translates the "microgame" gameplay of Mega Microgames! to be playable in a multiplayer environment.
+WarioWare, Inc.: Mega Party Game$! is a 2003 party video game developed by Nintendo R&D1 and Intelligent Systems and published by Nintendo for the GameCube.
+It is a remake of WarioWare, Inc.: Mega Microgames!, and the second installment in the WarioWare series, the game translates the "microgame" gameplay of Mega Microgames! to be playable in a multiplayer environment.
 It comes with eight special multiplayer modes for up to four players that all involve the known microgames in some way.

 Gameplay

-Its gameplay shares elements with other WarioWare titles, emphasising quick consecutive minigames for the player to complete (dubbed by the game as "microgames"), but focuses more on multiplayer than other games in the series.
-Many of the microgames are taken from the original WarioWare, Inc.: Mega Microgames!
+The gameplay in Mega Party Game$! shares elements with other WarioWare titles, emphasizing quick consecutive minigames for the player to complete (dubbed by the game as "microgames"); it includes all of the microgames from the original WarioWare, Inc.: Mega Microgames!.
+However, the game places a heavier emphasis on multiplayer than other series entries.
+In addition to a basic single-player mode, the game features several multiplayer variations, each of which utilizes the microgames in different ways.
+Some of these include "Survival Fever", in which players are eliminated after failing three microgames; "Balloon Bang" in which players attempt to not be actively playing a microgame when a balloon inflated by the other players bursts; "Listen to the Doctor", in which players must perform a given action while completing a microgame and are rated by their opponents; and "Wobbly Bobbly", in which players must keep a stack of turtles balanced, with another turtle being added after each microgame.

 Development

 The game was developed by Intelligent Systems and Nintendo Research & Development 1, and published worldwide by Nintendo in October 2003 in Japan, and a year later in April for North America and in September for Europe.
 The game was produced by Takehiro Izushi and Ryoichi Kitanishi, directed by Goro Abe and Osamu Yamauchi and composed by Masanobu Matsunaga and Kenichi Nishimaki.